finix-payments/finix-nodejs/README.md

 This is the official Finix Node.js API Library

 ## Installation

+Our team is hard at work revamping our SDKs to bring you exciting new features and optimizations.

+While we fine-tune and make changes, we've temporarily paused releasing updates since 09/20/222.
+If you have any questions, feel free to reach out to the [Finix Support Team](mailto:support@finixpayments.com).

 ### Prerequisites
 - Node.js 16 or higher
 - Suggested: Your own API credentials.